DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 Error Handling
 -----------

-[Exception filters](https://msdn.microsoft.com/en-us/library/gg416513(v=vs.98).aspx) can be used for capturing exceptions in CRUD handlers and returning client response that can be [recognized](desktop/server_side.md#errorhandling) by the client-side gantt.
+[Exception filters](https://msdn.microsoft.com/en-us/library/gg416513(v=vs.98).aspx) can be used for capturing exceptions in CRUD handlers and returning a client response that can be [recognized](desktop/server_side.md#errorhandling) by the client-side gantt.

-To provide error handling for the gantt, follow the steps below.
+To provide error handling for the gantt, follow the steps below:

 Go to App_Start and add a new class called GanttAPIExceptionFilterAttribute:

 {{snippet App_Start/GanttAPIExceptionFilterAttribute.cs}}
 ~~~js
 using System;